 Before his death, Olav entrusted delivery of the photo to Fredrik Th.
 Bolin, a Norwegian newspaperman who had previously visited Antarctica.
 The 7 December 1961 presentation was also witnessed by CAPT Finn Ronne (whose father Martin was sailmaker on Amundsen's ship Fram); Baron Gaston de Gerlache (whose father led the Belgica expedition of 1897-99 on which Amundsen served as second mate); and Mr. Erik J. Friis, representing the American-Scandinavian Foundation of New York.

 Olav was a world champion skier, who was driving one of four dog sledges upon arrival at Pole.
 Once when he met Vivian Fuchs, who was the first person to cross the continent during IGY, Olav's remark when Fuchs was describing the Pole was "sounds like it hasn't changed much."

-The above information was adapted from the Bulletin of the US Antarctic Projects Officer, Vol. 3 No. 5, November 1961, p.
+The above information was adapted from the Bulletin of the US Antarctic Projects Officer, Vol. 3 No. 5, January 1962, p.
 4. The photo above left was scanned from the original at Pole, September 2005 (larger file size, 443k) (larger formats available).
 Note: I removed the photo from the frame for scanning and there is NOTHING on the back (something that I had wondered about since 1977).
-The framed photo is courtesy of Seth White.
+The framed photo image at the top of this page is courtesy of Seth White.
 At right is another version of the photo as it appears in Amundsen's book The South Pole, in which the photograph is described somewhat differently.
-More information, the map, the discussion, and additional references are on this page.
+More information, the map, the discussion, the story of Amundsen's tent, and additional references are on this page.